Bristol County, Massachusetts

-Bristol County is a county in the Commonwealth of Massachusetts.
+Bristol County is a county in the Commonwealth of Massachusetts, United States.
 As of the 2020 census, the population was 579,200.
 The shire town is Taunton.
 Some governmental functions are performed by the Commonwealth of Massachusetts, others by the county, and others by local towns and cities.

-Bristol County is part of the Providence-Warwick, RI-MA Metropolitan Statistical Area, which is also included in the Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
+The county is the sixth most populous county in Massachusetts.
+Bristol County is part of the Providence metropolitan area, which is also included in Greater Boston.
 The county is adjacent to the state of Rhode Island.
 It is geographically adjacent to the Massachusetts counties of Plymouth, Norfolk, and Dukes (via water), and the Rhode Island counties of Bristol, Newport, and Providence.

 History

 Bristol County was created by the Plymouth Colony on June 2, 1685, and named after its "shire town" (county seat), Bristol.
 The Plymouth Colony, along with the Massachusetts Bay Colony, the Maine Colony and several other small settlements were rechartered in 1691, by King William III, to become The Province of Massachusetts Bay.

 The towns of Bristol, Barrington, and Warren were awarded to Rhode Island in 1746 as part of the settlement of a long-running boundary dispute (see History of Massachusetts), forming Bristol County, Rhode Island.
 At the same time, Cumberland, Rhode Island was carved out of Attleborough, Massachusetts and annexed to Providence County, Rhode Island; Tiverton and Little Compton were transferred to Newport County, Rhode Island.
 East Freetown was officially purchased by Freetown, Massachusetts, from Tiverton in 1747, and so remained on the Massachusetts side.

 After the departure of Bristol, Taunton was made the shire town of the county.
 A second county courthouse was constructed in 1828 in the growing town of New Bedford (designed a "half-shire town").
 In 1862, a part of Seekonk (that portion of which is now East Providence, Rhode Island) and the entirety of East Pawtucket were transferred to Providence County, Rhode Island.
 At the same time, land ceded from Rhode Island was added to Fall River and Westport.
 The growing Fall River became the site of the third county courthouse in 1877.